Science Leadership in Africa and ASEAN

 October 2018: Convening young scientists in Latin America and the Caribbean

-Co-organised by the GYA and the InterAcademy Partnership (IAP), a joint science leadership workshop involved young researchers and scientists in Latin America in the context of the Second CILAC Forum in October 2018, in Panama.
+Co-organised by the GYA and the InterAcademy Partnership (IAP), a joint science leadership workshop involved 18 young researchers and scientists in Latin America and from around the world in the context of the Second CILAC Forum in October 2018, in Panama.
 One of the immediate outcomes of this meeting was a building momentum to create a regional-level or several national-level young academies.
 Read more here.

 May 2018: Leadership training for new GYA members